snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Code to predict Churn in Telecom company data
 - Sentiment Analysis of Article Content Using Twitter Roberta Model
 - Bias calculation in business communication using Transformers
 - Real-time Stock Tweet Sentiment Classification using Transformers